Tuesdays from 16 February to 3 May 2016

 Draw and table allocations: Are detailed on a draw sheet and crosstable provided to each participant and displayed at the club.
 The first listed player has the white pieces.Forfeiture time: One hour after the commencement of the round (at the Arbiter's discretion).

-Players may arrange with their opponent to play a game earlier or later than in the draw, on these nights or at a time and place of their choosing.
+Players in round-robin divisions* may arrange with their opponent to play a game earlier or later than in the draw, on these nights or at a time and place of their choosing.

-26 and 31 March, and 23 and 28 April are available to play postponed games at the club.
+12 and 26 April are available to play postponed games at the club.

 they want a game postponed.
 It is the responsibility of the player postponing

 the game to contact the opponent before the game is due to be played.
 Failure

 to do so will result in a forfeit.
 Only in the event of illness or emergency should this be less than 24 hours notice.

 All games must be completed by the end of the last round.

 Uncompleted games may be judged to be abandoned or forfeited.
 Consideration will be given to evidence of players making themselves available to play the game.

 * Postponements are not permitted in Division E, but requests for half-point byes (maximum of 2) are allowed in rounds 1-7.
 Requests for a bye must be received by the arbiter not later than 5 pm on the Friday immediately preceding the next round.
 Email firstname.lastname@example.org or call/SMS 0414 793 791.